As a university graduate you may be about to enter the world of full-time work, so it’s worth thinking about how to make this a successful transition.

 You’ve gained an education at the tertiary level that’s equipped you with the skills and knowledge to successfully start your career as an OT.
 But joining the workforce is just the beginning of your continuing development as a professional.

-It’s important for you to continue to develop in your career, including through mandatory CPD points to ensure high standards of professional practice that add to your mix of skills.
+It’s important for graduates like you to continue to develop in your career, including through mandatory CPD points to ensure high standards of professional practice that add to your mix of skills.

 Progressive companies, such as Ability Action Australia, encourage young professionals to drive their own CPD to ensure it extends your competence, satisfies you personally, and isn’t just something you feel compelled to do to maintain your registration.